 - Securely plug your power cord back into the PlayStation 4 and wall outlet.

 - If you are still booting in Safe Mode restart these steps, but use a different outlet next time.

-Power cords for the PlayStation 4 Pro and power cords for the PlayStation 4 and the PlayStation Slim are less than $10 each on Amazon.
+Power cords for the PlayStation 4 Pro and the PlayStation 4, and the PlayStation Slim are less than $10 each on Amazon.
 If you're not trying to spend any money on repairs, attempt the next few options before making your order.
 If you're still experiencing issues after testing everything, your last option is to replace your power cords and HDMI cables.

 Updating your system software

 Lacking the most recent update files on your PS4 can cause your console to have a conniption.
 Thankfully, the safe mode menu has an option to update your system directly or through a USB drive.

 Updating if you have the option to connect to the internet

 These steps are if you have a solid connection to the internet that your PlayStation 4 recognizes.
 You can accomplish this via Wi-Fi or LAN cable.